IronsidesDawnlight/19TET-Piano/Readme.md

 # How to compile?

-Create a new Unity 2D project and move everything into the project folder.
+Clone or download this repo.
+In Unity hub, have Unity locate the folder you downloaded.
+Unity may display a warning sign and prompt you to download the correct editor.
+Follow the instructions.
 Open `SampleScene.unity`.

-P.S.
-Should be working but I didn't try it

 # How to use?